420Ayan420/420ayan420/README.md

-Engineering Science Student (specializing hopefulling in Electrical and Computer Engineering) at the University of Toronto St. George.
+Engineering Science Student specializing (hopefully) in Electrical and Computer Engineering at the University of Toronto St. George.

 <!--
 <p align="center">